 The area’s in which Adobe applications split up a page to calculate how transparency effects need to be flattened.
 Sometimes artifacts show up in the atomic regions of a PDF file.

 author’s alterations (AA’s)

-Changes made after composition stage where customer is responsible for additional charges.
+Changes made after the composition stage where the customer is responsible for additional charges.